John Mallinger

+Early life

 Mallinger was born in Escondido, California, and is the youngest of four children.
-He graduated from Escondido High School and earned his bachelor's degree in marketing from California State University, Long Beach.
-He resides in Long Beach, California, and plays out of Virginia Country Club, along with pros John Merrick and Peter Tomasulo.
+He graduated from Escondido High School.

+Amateur career

+Mallinger attended California State University, Long Beach.
+He earned a bachelor's degree in marketing from the university.

+Professional career

-Mallinger was a medalist at the 2005 Canadian Tour Qualifying School, but he earned the nickname “Monday Mally” by getting through several fall Monday Qualifying events and playing in enough Nationwide Tour events in 2005 to earn playing privileges for 2006 on the Nationwide Tour.
+Early in his professional career, Mallinger played on the minitours and developmental tours.
+Before playing on the PGA Tour, Mallinger won two events on the NGA Hooters Tour.
+Mallinger was a medalist at the 2005 Canadian Tour Qualifying School.
+During this era, he also played on the Nationwide Tour, the PGA Tour's developmental tour.
+He earned the nickname “Monday Mally” by getting through several fall Monday Qualifying events and playing in enough Nationwide Tour events in 2005 to earn playing privileges for 2006 on the Nationwide Tour.
 He breezed through all stages of the Qualifying School that year to earn his 2007 PGA Tour Card.
 He earned over $1,600,000 on the PGA Tour in 2007, finishing runner-up to Brandt Snedeker for Rookie of the Year honors.
-He finished 91st on the 2008 money list, once again cracking the million dollar mark to retain his Tour card for 2009.
-Mallinger had another successful year in 2009, finishing in a tie for 3rd in the "Fifth Major" at The Players Championship and 2nd at the U.S. Bank Championship in Milwaukee where he lost a sudden death playoff to Bo Van Pelt.
+In 2008, he finished 91st on the money list once again retaining tour membership.
+In 2009, Mallinger had another successful year finishing in a tie for 3rd at The Players Championship and runner-up at the U.S. Bank Championship in Milwaukee where he lost a sudden death playoff to Bo Van Pelt.
 He finished in the top 50 of the money list for the first time.

-Before playing on the PGA Tour, Mallinger won two events on the NGA Hooters Tour.

 In 2011, Mallinger played in only 15 PGA Tour events due to his conditional status.
 He did not make the FedEx Cup and played on the Nationwide Tour during his time off the PGA Tour.
 He regained his PGA Tour card with a 14th-place finish on the Nationwide Tour money list, despite playing in only nine events, but earning six consecutive top-10 finishes.

 Mallinger finished in a tie for 2nd place in his second start of the 2012 PGA Tour season at the Humana Challenge, two strokes behind Mark Wilson.
-This was the second time that Mallinger had been a runner up on the PGA Tour and remains his best finish to date.
+This was the second time that Mallinger had been a runner-up on the PGA Tour and remains tied for his best finish to date.

+Personal life

+Mallinger resides in Long Beach, California, and plays out of Virginia Country Club, along with pros John Merrick and Peter Tomasulo.